dfki-ric/pytransform3d/doc/source/rotations.rst

 Rotation Matrix
 ---------------

-The most practical representation of orientation is a rotation matrix
+One of the most practical representations of orientation is a rotation matrix

 .. math::